-The field inspection included a complete visual inspection of the hydrologic restoration features of the project.
-The interior marsh creation feature of the project was not inspected due to the remote location of the fill area and difficulty in accessing the area.
+The field inspection included a complete visual inspection of the abovementioned hydrologic restoration features of the project.
 The crest elevations of the rock weirs on the interior of the island were not measured because the timber barricade system in front of the structures prevented access to the rock weirs.
 Where available, staff gauge readings were used to determine water elevations at the time of the inspection.
 Photographs taken during the inspection are compiled in Appendix B.